101 Greatest Ever Sporting Rivalries

 Very few sporting rivalries end in an actual war between two states, but that's exactly what happened in 1969.
 World Cup qualification was at stake and neither Honduras or El Salvador had ever managed to reach the competition before their three fateful clashes.
 Honduras won the first match 1-0, El Salvador won the second encounter 3-0 and in the final match, after extra-time, El Salvador clinched their World Cup place after a 3-2 win, with a late penalty sealing the victory.
 Each match was marred with crowd violence, but after the third encounter El Salvador were deliriously celebrating a massive achievement.
 Within three weeks the countries were at war.
 Already existing tensions between the two countries over land disputes had reached fever pitch and the "Football War" began, lasting several days and costing over 2000 lives.

 Admittedly, some of the boxing rivalries to make this list arrived out of trash talking and only one or two competitive bouts, but Mexican duo Marco Antonio Barrera and Erik Morales left it all in the ring with three exhilarating fights.
 Essentially kicking off a golden decade for smaller fighters, the first fight in February 2000 is probably the pick of the bunch, won by Morales via Split Decision.
 Barrera bounced back with a Unanimous Points win in the re-match in 2002, before taking the decider by Majority Decision in 2004.
 Three fights, three weights – Super Bantamweight, Featherweight and Super Featherweight respectively – three momentous occasions in boxing history.
+Check out this comprehensive guide from one of thebest online betting sites for boxing

 Two golfers with glittering LPGA careers, Annika Sorenstam and Karrie Webb went toe-to-toe on the links over a number of years and were role models for female golfers all over the world.
 Like many sporting rivalries, there was no obvious disdain for one another, but when two fabulous players are in the prime of their career at the same time and consistently battling for silverware, comparisons are always going to be made.
 The two combined for 113 LPGA Tour titles, and were well matched at the top of the LPGA Tour, battling it out for honours in a manner not too dissimilar to Jack Nicklaus and Arnold Palmer.